Goal motivation changes as people move closer to their target, according to Stanford’s Szu-chi Huang and Ying Zhang of University of Texas.

-A single route to the finish reduces “cognitive load” of considering alternate “hows”, suggested Huang and Zhang.
+A single route to the finish reduces the “cognitive load” of considering different approaches, suggested Huang and Zhang.

-Like Sheena Iyengar and Mark Lepper’s finding that “more choice is not always better”, too much choice can derail last steps toward a goal.
+This research supports Sheena Iyengar and Mark Lepper’s finding that “more choice is not always better.”

 Huang, a former account director at advertising giant JWT, evaluated customer loyalty behaviors to achieve incentive goals.